Bird of Paradise Plant (Strelitzia reginae) Indoor Care, Propagation, Problems with Remedies

 Drooping leaves and stems

-Cut down on watering during the cold season but do not allow the soil ball to dry out completely.
+Cut down on watering in the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil ball to dry out completely.
+Read more on how to water houseplants the correctly.

-The fourth possible cause of drooping leaves and stems in Bird of Paradise Plant is pests and diseases infestation.
+The fourth possible cause of drooping leaves and stems in Bird of Paradise Plant is pests and diseases.
+Regularly inspect the plant for pests and diseases and take timely control measures.

 Brown leaf tips